All the photographs and images on this site are copyright of their respective owners.

 Sheyla Gutiérrez is a Professional Dog Trainer and Dog Agility Judge, offering training and behavior services to dogs and their care givers.
-Sheyla teaches a variety of classes in agility, obedience, house training, manners, dog sports, relationship building, behavior issues and consultation.
-She has travelled offering seminars, competing in dog agility trials, as part of dog entertainment shows and is a dog agility judge for the AKC and UKI.
-She was one of the judges for the 2020 European Open Team Tryouts, and thoroughly enjoyed the competition and watching these wonderful teams lay it all on the line.
+Sheyla teaches a variety of classes in agility, obedience, dog sports, relationship building, behavior issues and other topics.
+She has traveled all over the world offering seminars, competing in dog agility trials, as part of dog entertainment shows and as a dog agility judge for the AKC, USDAA and UKI.

-Sheyla prides herself in staying current with the changes in the sport, and believes strongly that dogs (like their people) are individuals and have different learning styles – so she particularly likes to adapt the work to fit the needs of the team.
+Sheyla prides herself in staying current with the changes in the sport, and believes strongly that dogs (like their human partners) are individuals and have different learning styles – so she particularly likes to adapt the work to fit the needs of the team.
 She enjoys working with behavior issues as well as agility, and recognizes the importance of being able to think outside the box to find solutions.

 Sheyla and her dogs have achieved agility champion status in both USDAA (multiple ADCH, PDCH and even LAA) and AKC (MACH), and have earned many local class placements.
-She competed at the AKC Agility Invitational as part of the Puerto Rico delegation with both her Border Collie Chill and her Pug Minnie, who earned Top International Dog in 2011.
+She has competed at the AKC Agility Invitational as part of the Puerto Rico delegation with both her Border Collie Chill and her Pug Minnie, who earned Top International Dog in 2011.
 She also competed at the international level at the inaugural World Agility Open in England in 2011.

 Her Border Collie Fanta was a finalist at the 2017 AKC National Agility Championships in Perry, GA in the 20 inch height class; and both Fanta and Shiny have been multiple award winners at USDAA Regional events and at Cynosport.
-More recently, both Fanta and Shiny were Performance Speed Jumping and Grand Prix Finalist at Cynosport.
+More recently, both Fanta and Shiny were Performance Speed Jumping and Grand Prix Finalists at Cynosport.
 She ventured with Shiny to the 2019 UKI US Open where they won the Winner Takes All, and was the Masters Series Champion (making it in by winning the Final Heat!) and Bronze winner for the Games Challenge in 2019.
+In 2020, Sheyla was one of the judges for the 2020 European Open Team Tryouts, and thoroughly enjoyed the competition and watching the wonderful teams lay it all on the line.